spencertipping/ni/dev/README.md

 Each one of these commands causes `./ni` to integrate the library into its state and rewrite itself accordingly.
 [1]

+Anytime you write a new core library, you'll need to add an `--internal/lib` line to `./build` to have it included in the ni image. `core/` is just a symlink to `src/`; it's this way so that ni's internal library names will start with `core` instead of `src` (yep, really; there's no other reason for the indirection).

 ## Running tests
 ```sh
 $ ./test                        # runs all tests in all environments